Stable moduli spaces of hermitian forms: Examples and applications

 To apply \ref{moduleresolution} and \ref{homologygw} recall only that $\Lin_{\QF^{\g\fpm}_M} \simeq \hom_A(-,N)$, where the underlying spectrum of $N$ is $\cof(\tau \colon M_\hC \rightarrow Q)$.
 This is clearly always connective and even connected if $\tau$ is surjective. \end{proof}

 Form parameters satisfying the surjectivity condition of this corollary are precisely those describing quadratic modules in Bak's language \cite{Bak}.
 Examples are $\fpm \in \{\pm \q,\pm \ev\}$, but usually not $\fpm = \pm \s$.
 The second part of Corollary \ref{main_special2} has an analogue whenever there is a unimodular $\lambda$-form $(Q,q)$ such that every unimodular form is a direct summand of some $(Q,q)^g$.
 Note that $\hyp(\mathbb Z)\in \Unimod^s(\mathbb Z)$ does indeed not have this property since no odd form can appear as a direct summand of an even form.
 Forms as required can, however, often be found even through partial classification results.
-For example, indefinite unimodular symmetric forms over $\mathbb Z$ are classified by their parity, rank and signature, see \cite[Section 7]{Serre}, so every element of $\Unimod^\s(\mathbb Z)$ is a direct summand of some